Governance

 Conflict of Interest Policy

-The Hive Project (the “Corporation”) is a benevolent and charitable corporation that operates in the area of southeast Michigan and empowers and inspires a diverse community of artists, educators, and entrepreneurs..
+Macon Creek (the “Corporation”) is a benevolent and charitable corporation that operates in the area of southeast Michigan and inspires connection, creativity, and stewardship through the intersection of arts and education.
+We provide a purpose-built environment where learners of all ages engage in immersive and collaborative experiences that cultivate artistic excellence, imaginative inquiry, and thoughtful community.
 Its Directors, officers, and managers have a duty to conduct the affairs of the Corporation in a manner consistent with such purposes and not to advance their personal interests.
 The Corporation’s Directors, Officers, managers, and key employees interact and do business with members of the community served by the Corporation; they have a duty to conduct their affairs in a manner that will avoid conflicts of interest with the Corporation.

 The Corporation provides a comprehensive Conflict of Interest Policy to ensure that there is full disclosure by its Directors, Officers, and others in positions of influence in connection with entering into any transaction that may provide an economic benefit to a Director, Officer, or to any person or entity with whom they are related or have a financial interest.
 This will avoid any question about their undivided loyalty to the Corporation and will ensure that decisions are free of favoritism and based entirely on merit.